-Staff helped patients be involved in decisions about their care and the principal dentist and the staff team were aware of the requirements under the Equality Act
+Staff helped patients be involved in decisions about their care and the dental team were aware of the Accessible Information Standards and the requirements under the Equality Act.

-• Language interpretation services could be accessed for patients who did not have English as a first language if required.
+Language interpretation services could be accessed for patients who did not have English as a first language if required.